Liam Neeson boards the action train in vain as his latest vehicle huffs and puffs into the station.

-Since ‘Taken’, the unlikely action hero Liam Neeson has plied his on-screen trade as a seemingly upright citizen with hitherto unsuspected ass-kicking skills.
-For his fourth collaboration with Catalan schlock-peddler Jaume Collet-Serra (‘Unknown’, ‘Non-Stop’), however, the formula gets an added dash of Hitchcockian homage, though the stale results suggest his era as a retirement-age hard man has now run its course.
+Since Taken, once-unlikely action-hero Liam Neeson has usually plied his on-screen trade as a seemingly upright citizen with hitherto unsuspected ass-kicking skills.
+For his fourth collaboration with Spanish schlock-peddler Jaume Collet-Serra (Unknown), however, the formula gets an added dash of Hitchcockian homage, though the stale outcome suggests that Neeson's era as a retirement-age hard man has run its course.

-After years of wage-slave routine as a Wall Street number cruncher, Neeson’s ex-NYPD officer Michael McCauley gets his redundancy package at a moment which spells financial disaster.
-Still, unlikely salvation may prevail on the Metro-North line’s return commute, where a slinky, no-good Vera Farmiga offers him a unique proposal.
+After years doing a wage-slave routine as a Wall Street number cruncher, ex-NYPD officer Michael McCauley (Neeson) gets laid off at a moment which spells financial disaster.
+Still, unlikely salvation may prevail on the Metro-North, where a slinky, no-good Vera Farmiga offers him a unique proposal.
 All he has to do is help her identify an out-of-place passenger among the 6pm regulars and there’s a pile of cash waiting for him.
 Tempting?
 You bet.
 Potentially fatal?
 That too.

 Cast and crew